Carl Sagan born November 9, 1934

-November 9, 1934.
-Today is the 82nd anniversary of the birth of astronomer and astronomy popularizer extraordinaire Carl Sagan.
-Most of us are familiar with this late American astronomer through his books and television series Cosmos.
-Sagan also contributed greatly to the field of planetary science and monumentally – perhaps immortally – to the American space program.
+Today is the anniversary of the birth of the late astronomer – and astronomy popularizer extraordinaire – Carl Sagan.
+Many know him through his books and his 1980 television series Cosmos.
+Sagan also contributed to the field of planetary science and monumentally – perhaps immortally – to the American space program.

 In the 1960s, one of Sagan’s earliest works in professional astronomical research shed light on the atmospheres of our solar system’s planets.
-The atmospheres of Mars and Venus, for example, are known now to resemble that of Earth.
-But in Sagan’s day, scientists were still trying to understand how come Mars could be so cold while Venus is so hot.
+For example, the atmospheres of Mars and Venus.
+Because in Sagan’s day, scientists were still trying to understand how Mars could be so cold while Venus is so hot.
 Sagan successfully confirmed that Venus could be a greenhouse furnace by using data from tables for steam boiler engineering.

-Around this same time, Sagan became interested in the search for extraterrestrial intelligence (SETI) and contributed much to it.
+Around this same time, Sagan became interested in the search for extraterrestrial intelligence (SETI) and contributed to those programs.
 He proved that the building blocks of life could be easily created by exposing simple chemicals to UV light.
 In 1966, he helped I. S. Shklovskii, a Soviet astronomer and astrophysicist, revise and expand his classic book on extraterrestrial life, Intelligent Life in the Universe.

-In 1971, Sagan was denied tenure at Harvard University; some speculated it was due to his controversial opinions on extraterrestrial intelligence.
+In 1971, Harvard University denied Sagan tenure; some speculated it was due to his controversial opinions on extraterrestrial intelligence.
 He went on to become a professor at Cornell University in Ithaca, New York, where he spent the rest of his professional career.

-Sagan contributed mightily to the U.S. space program.
+Also, Sagan contributed to the U.S. space program.
 Among other things, he briefed astronauts before their trip to the moon, and he was part of the Mariner, Viking, Galileo, and Voyager space missions.
-In the Viking missions, for example – two probes sent to explore Mars in the 1970s – he advised on the choice of ideal landing sites.
+In the Viking missions, for example – two probes sent to explore Mars in the 1970s – he collaborated on choosing ideal landing sites.

-But – besides his books and the Cosmos television series – it’s Sagan’s actual messages to the cosmos – placed aboard the first spacecraft designed to leave our solar system, on the Pioneer and Voyager missions – for which he’s most remembered.
+But, in addition to his books and the Cosmos television series, it’s Sagan’s actual messages to the cosmos – placed aboard the first spacecraft designed to leave our solar system, on the Pioneer and Voyager missions – that may be his greatest legacy.

 The original idea for the Pioneer plaques – a pair of gold-anodized aluminium plaques carrying messages from humankind, placed aboard the 1972 Pioneer 10 and 1973 Pioneer 11 spacecraft – originally came from journalist and consultant Eric Burgess.
 He approached Sagan about it, and NASA agreed to it and gave Sagan three weeks to prepare a message.
 Together with astronomer Frank Drake, who formulated the famous Drake Equation (a way of estimating the number of intelligent civilizations in our Milky Way galaxy), Sagan designed the plaque, with artwork prepared by his wife at the time, Linda Salzman Sagan.

-The Pioneers and the plaques they carry are now billions of miles from Earth (but still within our sun’s influence).
+The Pioneers and the plaques they carry are now billions of miles from Earth, Pioneer 10 is now in interstellar.
 But eventually they’ll cross out of the sun’s influence, into the realm between the stars.

-Later in that same decade, in the late 1970s, Sagan and his wife-to-be, Ann Druyan, contributed to the design of yet-other message from humankind to outer space.
-The Voyager probes were launched in 1977, and they both carry what is known as a Voyager Golden Record.
+Later in that same decade, in the late 1970s, Sagan and his wife-to-be, Ann Druyan, contributed to the design of yet another message from humankind to outer space.
+By the way, the Voyager probes launched in 1977.
+They both carry what is known as a Voyager Golden Record.
 Each Golden Record contains 116 images that depict historical scientific works and humans performing mundane activities, plus music from artists such as Bach, Mozart, and Chuck Berry, an hour-long record of Ann Druyan’s brainwaves, and greetings in 55 languages.

-The Voyagers were launched later, but traveled faster than the Pioneers.
-Voyager 1 is now considered to be in interstellar space.
-It is the farthest object from Earth that is human-made.
-Voyager 2 is somewhat closer and is still in an outer region of our sun’s influence, known as the heliosheath.
+The Voyagers launched later, but traveled faster than the Pioneers.
+Voyager 1 and 2 have reached interstellar space.
+In fact, Voyager 1 is the farthest human-made object from Earth.
+Voyager 2 is somewhat closer, more distant than Pioneer 10.

 During the 1980s, Sagan encouraged nuclear disarmament and was one of the five authors of the concept of nuclear winter, which describes the aftermath of a nuclear war.
-The work showed once and for all that, in a nuclear war, no one would win.
-It’s hard to estimate the importance of this work to the global consciousness of the time, but it’s perhaps no accident that the cold war ended not long afterwards.
+Moreover, the work showed once and for all that, in a nuclear war, no one would win.
+It’s hard to estimate the importance of this work to the global consciousness of the time, but it’s perhaps no accident that the Cold War ended not long afterwards.

 Over the course of his life, Carl Sagan wrote more than 600 professional astronomical research papers and 20 books.
-He was an inspiration to many.
-He inspired and continues to inspire many young scientists to thread the path of astronomy and astronomical communication.
-He encouraged scientific responsibility by promoting nuclear disarmament.
-His work in science outreach encouraged science literacy not only among Americans, but among the entire human race.
+He was an inspiration to many, and continues to inspire many young scientists to thread the path of astronomy and astronomical communication.
+Plus, he encouraged scientific responsibility by promoting nuclear disarmament.
+Equally important, his work in science outreach encouraged science literacy not only among Americans, but around the world.
 He was very quotable and said, among many other wonderful things: